sous-chefs/nginx/documentation/resources/config.md

 Additional variables to include in conf template.

+This property is intended to allow specifying variables in a template specified by the conf_template or conf_cookbook properties.
+The variables that can be set in the default template may all be set using the resource properties.

 | property       | value |
 | -------------- | ----- |
 | Type           | Hash  |